ualia946/ualia946/README.md

 ## 🧠 About Me

-🎓 I'm currently in my third year of a four-year Computer Engineering program at the University of Granada.
+🎓 I'm currently in my third year of a four-year Computer Engineering program at the University of Almería.

 🚀 Passionate about: